mdsufz/MuDoGeR/README.md

 * **(3.a)** Recovery of viral genome metagenomes using **Virfinder**, **VirSorter** and **VIBRANT**.
 * **(3.b)** Filtering of the recovered genomes.
 * **(3.c)** Combination of the headers of all the Viral Metagenome-Assembled Genomes in a single file.
-Then, removal of the headers of the repeated sequences and sorting the remaining sequences by length.
+Then, removal of the headers of the repeated sequences and sorting the remaining headers by sequence length.
 * **(3.e)** Assembly of the headers in the file produced in **(3.c)** with the respective sequences from the assembly file produced by **MetaSpades** in **(1.3)**, for the generation of a fasta file.
 * **(3.f)** Removal of replicates from the assemblies in the extracted file using de-replication function with minimum coverage of 70% and minimum identity of 95%.
 * **(3.g)** Checking the quality of the dereplicated contigs with **CheckV**.